 I do love leaving the initial question about what the author is trying to teach at that just to see what they come up with, sometimes it is completely different from what we expect!

-All of the food stains and scribbles lead to my favorite part of the story itself, the fact that the character in the book truly freaks out when things don’t go as he expects.
+All of the food stains and scribbles that my 7yo was so concerned about lead to my favorite part of the story itself, the fact that the character in the book truly freaks out when things don’t go as he expects.
 He even gives up for a little while before deciding to try again.
 It is not sugar-coated.
 The feelings are very realistic and very easy for kids to understand and connect with.

 The most pleasantly surprising thing about the book, though, was the fact that my 3 1/2 yo understood the message too.
 He is not at the perfect age for discussing the lesson in books, as he is much more interested in tickling or hitting you with his stuffed animal or licking your cheek (you know … normal 3 1/2 yo baby of the family things to do) after reading.